 The choice of insulation depends on which part of the house you need it for.
 The attic, crawl space, walls and all the different rooms in the house require a unique type of insulation.
 Another factor to consider is the R-Value of each type which is the maximum thermal performance so that you have the optimum comfort in every room.

 Blown-in/ Loose-fill Insulation

 As the name suggests, this type of insulation is blown-in into designated spaces such as wall cavities, unfinished attic floors and walls, enclosed walls and hard to reach areas using a tube.
 This type of insulation is very popular because it is easy to install and it is fairly affordable.
 Blown-in insulation completely fills the spaces between the walls and seals any cracks so it’s one of the best types for energy efficiency.
-It’s also a great to seal any spaces that let in air such as outlets, pipes and ductwork.
+It’s also great to seal any spaces that lets in air such as outlets, pipes, and ductwork.
 The materials used for blown-in insulation is fiberglass.

 Batts and Rolls Insulation

 Batting is also known as blanket insulation and it is suitable for spaces that have no obstructions such as floors, ceilings and unfinished walls.
 The attic insulations looks just like a cotton candy blanket and it is spread out flat and fitted through beams, joists and studs.
 Batts slow down heat or cold from passing through and trapping air between the tiny fibers.
 The difference between batts and rolls is that batts are pre-cut to fit between those tiny places like studs while rolls come in a long continuous blanket.
 It is a very affordable type of insulation that lasts for many years if it’s well taken care of.